 - Must be an individual (not a business)

-- Must have enough income to pay your bills and Chapter 13 payment plan obligation
+- Must have enough income to pay your bills and payment plan obligations

-Having a steady job or regular income enhances your ability to have your Chapter 13 plan approved.
+Having a steady job or regular income improves your chances of having your plan approved.

-Our team can negotiate lower interest rates or reduced debts with creditors, meaning if you have a car loan, your attorney and creditor can agree on a different method of payment, payoff amount, or interest rate.
+Our team can negotiate lower interest rates or reduced debt with creditors, meaning that if you have a car loan, your bankruptcy attorney and the creditor can agree on a different payment plan, payoff amount, or interest rate.

 Filing for Chapter 11 Bankruptcy

-Similarly to Chapter 13 bankruptcy, you may be granted the ability to pay off your creditors through a repayment plan.
-However, before any strategies can be implemented, your creditors and the court system must approve the plan.
+Similar to Chapter 13 bankruptcy, you may get the ability to pay off your creditors through a repayment plan.
+However, before you can implement any strategies, your creditors and the court system must approve the plan.
 Without legal assistance, this can prove to be a lengthy and complicated process.

 When you work with our legal team, we can examine your finances, handle communications with your creditors, and take actions to protect your assets.
 In some situations, according to the U.S. Courts, your Chapter 11 case could be converted into a Chapter 7 case.